 - 13 The future of NEO

 The principal reason for NEO’s aforementioned success is its active community and the highly reputable development team.
 Created by a Shanghai-based R&D company that designs and develops blockchain solutions for businesses called Onchain, NEO aims to “automate the management of digital assets using smart contracts,” and to “realize a ‘smart economy’ with a distributed network.”
 The project is lead by Da Hongfei, Onchain CEO and one of the key opinion leaders in the Chinese blockchain industry and Erik Zhang, CTO, co-founder and core developer.
 A true trailblazer for cryptocurrencies in Asia, Hongfei’s involvement with this wave of the future started back in 2014 when he founded Antshares, which was soon after rebranded as “NEO” and became a top 50 fintech company in China in just two years after its inception.
-Beside Zhang and Hongfei, the other key patrons of NEO are Tony Tao, Secretary-General and NEO Council Secretariat, core developer Li Jianying, and a big team consisting of more than 100 developers all over the world, around 30 of which are full-time members and part of the headquarters in Shanghai.
+Beside Zhang and Hongfei, the other key patrons are Tony Tao, Secretary-General and NEO Council Secretariat, core developer Li Jianying, and a big team consisting of more than 100 developers all over the world, around 30 of which are full-time members and part of the headquarters in Shanghai.

 Why the “Ethereum killer” nickname?

 “NEO is the use of blockchain technology and digital identity to digitize assets, the use of smart contracts for digital assets to be self-managed, to achieve “smart economy” with a distributed network.”

 The “smart economy” it is trying to bring to the world is threefold — comprised of digital assets, digital identity, and smart contracts.
 Bringing these three blockchain features together in one holistic ecosystem is the whole essence of the project.